1,000+ Opportunities

 Unsaved changes will be lost.

-Based on current listing details, eligibility includes: Most applicants must provide at least a 50% nonfederal cost share; qualifying small utilities may be eligible for a reduced 25% cost share.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Most applicants must provide at least a 50% nonfederal cost share; qualifying small utilities may be eligible for a reduced 25% cost share.
+Confirm the full requirements in the official notice before applying.